When you’re on the hunt for the best furniture, you want quality, top-notch design, and a price that you can afford.

 Hearth & Hand with Magnolia is one of the most recent exclusive brands to hit Target shelves.
 Inspired by HGTV’s Fixer Upper with Chip and Joanna Gaines, Hearth & Hand combines natural wood tones with classic black and white neutrals.
-Touches of natural greenery helps to bring their designs together with a comfortable modern farmhouse feel.
+Touches of natural greenery help to bring the designs together with a comfortable modern farmhouse feel.

-IKEA was founded in 1943 as a Swedish company, featuring ready-to-assemble furniture, kitchen, and home accessories.
-With a solid selection in stores across the globe or online at the touch of a button.
-IKEA is most well known for their low prices and assembly.
+IKEA was founded in 1943 as a Swedish company, featuring ready-to-assemble furniture, as well as kitchen and home accessories, with a solid selection in stores across the globe or online at the touch of a button.
+IKEA is most well known for its low prices and assembly.
 Many IKEA pieces come with instructions that don’t even use words.
 Armed with a series of illustrations and an Allen wrench, you can create your own dining table, crib, dresser, or anything in between.

 Small start-up furniture dealers represent a smaller, but mighty piece of the furniture market.
 They are generally developed in specific niches of furniture so as to not compete directly with the types of pieces that are sold on big box warehouse sites or even branded stores.
-Small start-ups are distinctively smaller, passionate, and thrive on unique approaches to the furniture market.
+Small start-ups are distinctively smaller and passionate, and they thrive on unique approaches to the furniture market.